Sunday 16 March 1941

-- 5251 ton British freighter Demeterton (crew taken as POWs)
+- 5251-ton British freighter Demeterton (entire crew taken as POWs)

 The Luftwaffe attacks shipping 150 miles southwest of Bloody Foreland.
-The planes sin 581 ton Royal Navy anti-submarine trawler Lady Lilian and damage 531 ton anti-submarine trawler Angle.
-The latter makes it to Belfast under tow.
+The planes sin 581-ton Royal Navy anti-submarine trawler Lady Lilian and damage 531-ton anti-submarine trawler Angle.
+The latter makes it to Belfast in tow.

 German liner Bremen catches fire at Bremerhaven.
 The ship is ruined and must be scrapped.
 The ultimate conclusion is that the fire was set by a cabin boy who had been disciplined.

 |A memorial plaque at Tower Hill to some of the crew of the Chilean Reefer, sunk on 16 March 1941 by Gneisenau.|

 Royal Navy submarine HMS Parthian (Lt.
 Commander Rimington) torpedoes and sinks 3141-ton Italian freighter Giovanni Boccaccio near Palmi, Italy.